River Torne (England): History

 In the 1760s, there were plans to drain Potteric Carr, an area of wetland to the south of Doncaster covering 4250 acre.
 The engineers John Smeaton and James Brindley were responsible for the plans, but Thomas Tofield, a botanist and civil engineer who lived nearby at Balby, directed the project when work began in 1765 or 1766.
 The first stages involved a new channel for the Torne, and the construction of the Mother Drain, the main drainage channel for the area, together with two branch drains.
 These were completed by 1768.
 Doncaster Corporation then divided up the Carr and enclosed it, and when this was completed in 1771, Trustees took over the management of the scheme.
 Further work was done between 1772 and 1777, again with Tofield directing, and Mathias Scott acting as resident engineer and surveyor.
-By the time the scheme was completed, 4.6 mi of the river channel had been rerouted, the Mother Drain had been extended to 4.5 mi, and 3 mi of catchwater drains had been built.
+By the time the scheme was completed, 4.6 mi of the river channel had been rerouted, the Mother Drain had been extended to 4+1/2 mi, and 3 mi of catchwater drains had been built.

 The fall on the Mother Drain was very low, but Smeaton had designed it with a channel, the bottom of which was below the level of the outfall.
-In a separate dispute over the design of drains for Deeping Fen, he explained how he had used the extra depth at Potteric Carr, since the flow increases depending on the ratio of the cross-sectional area to the wetted perimeter, when the gradient of the channel is less than 4 inches per mile (6 cm per km).
+In a separate dispute over the design of drains for Deeping Fen, he explained how he had used the extra depth at Potteric Carr, since the flow increases depending on the ratio of the cross-sectional area to the wetted perimeter, when the gradient of the channel is less than 4 in/mi.
 The sluice which connected the Mother Drain to the Torne was designed by Scott in 1772.
 Scott resigned his post in April 1774, to move to Thorne and to work for the Trustees of Hatfield Chase.
 One of his first suggestions was to divert the Torne out of the Chase altogether, by making a new cut for it to the River Don at Thorne.
 Thomas Yeoman proposed an alternative scheme, which involved routing the drains away from Althorpe to a new outfall some 4 mi downstream on the Trent.